snap-stanford/snap-python/doc/source/reference/basic.rst

      .. data:: Eps

-        The epsilon value for the TFlt, equal to 1e-16.
+        The epsilon value for the :class:`TFlt`, equal to 1e-16.

      .. data:: EpsHalf